RinCynar/aGmua/_posts/2024-06-01-BUILE-YOUR-WEBSITE-FOR-FREE.md

   $ bash tools/init.sh
   ```

-> If you don't want to deploy your site on GitHub Pages, append option `--no-gh` at the end of the above command.
-{: .prompt-info }

 The above command will:

 1. Check out the code to the [latest tag](https://github.com/cotes2020/jekyll-theme-chirpy/tags) (to ensure the stability of your site: as the code for the default branch is under development).